pawanmsr/pawanmsr.github.io/_posts/2017-11-12-phy315a-acousto-optics.markdown

 ---

 Experimental project which was part of Modern Physics Laboratory under supervision of Prof. G.
-The project replicated (and attempted to further built upon) a publication from [AJP](https://aapt.scitation.org/journal/ajp){:target="_blank"}.
+The project replicated (and attempted to further build upon) a publication from [AJP](https://aapt.scitation.org/journal/ajp){:target="_blank"}.
 The team consisted of three undergraduates from the department of Physics at Indian Institute of Technology, Kanpur.

 [![PosterTop](https://i.ibb.co/rfW31J1/poster-1.png)](https://ibb.co/R45NVWV){:target="_blank"}